Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 Competencies of a Police Cadet

-In addition to the minimum requirements, applicants for the position of Police Cadet must also possess certain essential competencies:
+In addition to the minimum requirements, applicants for the position of Police Cadet must also possess the following competencies:

 Essential Competencies

-Resiliency: The ability to withstand adversity and bounce back from difficult life events and the ability to retain perspective and cope after a stressful event.
+Resiliency: The ability to withstand adversity and bounce back from difficult life events.
+The ability to retain perspective and cope after a stressful event.

-Teamwork: Works cooperatively with members of the work team.
+Teamwork: Works cooperatively with team members.
 Contributes to the development of a team environment where team members achieve established goals.

-Problem Solving: Identifies problems, implements solutions and evaluates the outcomes.
-Discovers new opportunities and solutions for problems using innovative thinking.
+Problem Solving: Identifies problems, implements solutions, and evaluates outcomes.
+Discovers new opportunities and solutions to problems using innovative thinking.

-Leadership: The action and ability to organize, influence, guide and motivate other people to reach a shared goal.
+Leadership: The ability to organize, influence, guide, and motivate other people to reach a shared goal.

 Local Competencies

-Initiative: Self-directed or self-motivated, and able to exercise initiative beyond what is expected or required on the job to improve outcomes or avoid problems
+Initiative: Self-directed or self-motivated.
+Able to exercise initiative beyond what is expected or required on the job to improve outcomes or avoid problems.

 Work Organization: Ability to minimize errors and maintain high standards of quality by developing and maintaining effective systems for organizing work and information